pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Translation

 Our Premium Finance Software allows you to track a note from its barest beginnings to the end.
 We provide you with the tools to quote the note, print a finance agreement, print a rate chart and track the note from the time it arrives in your office until such time as it is paid in full.
 Nosso Programa de computador de Finanças Premium permite que você acompanhe uma transação desde os seus mais básicos primórdios até o fim.
 Nós fornecemos-lhe as ferramentas para cotar a nota, imprimir um acordo de financiamento, imprimir um gráfico de taxa e acompanhar a nota do tempo que chega em seu escritório, até ao momento em que é paga na íntegra.
 It is fully integrated with general ledger and the ledger allows you to print balance sheets and income statements at any time during the month.
 É totalmente integrado com contabilidade geral e o livro razão permite imprimir folhas de balanços e extratos de renda a qualquer momento durante o mês.
 The system is Menu driven and according to our customers, very user friendly.
-Once your
-Premium Finance Note has become an active note you need only take a menu selection to access the file, print coupons, do daily processing to mark the notes which need Notice of Intents,
-Cancellations, Refund letters or Final letters.
+Once yourPremium Finance Note has become an active note you need only take a menu selection to access the file, print coupons, do daily processing to mark the notes which need Notice ofIntents, Cancellations, Refund letters or Final letters.

 O sistema é orientado por menus e de acordo com os nossos clientes, muito amigável com o usuário.
 Uma vez que a sua transação financeira prêmio tornou-se uma transação ativa você só precisa ter uma seleção de menu para acessar o arquivo, imprimir cupons, fazer processamento diário para acompanhar as transações que precisa: Aviso de Intenções, cancelamentos, cartas de reembolso ou cartas finais.
 There are then menu selections to print these notices and letters.
 The only pre-printed form required is the Premium Finance Agreement.
 Há, então, as seleções de menu para imprimir estes avisos e cartas.
 O único formulário solicitado pré-impresso é o Acordo de Finanças Premium.
 We do have a generic one of these forms but because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
 Nós temos um genérico dessas formas, mas por causa de tantas exigências estaduais diferentes, recomendamos que você tenha isto feito por seu advogado e aprovado pelo seu órgão estadual de governo.
 Our system is written in a Database Management Program and we provide you with full source code at no additional cost.
 (Adapted from http://64.233.169.104/search?q=cache:AAuV6Gmq8-QJ:www.inssoft.com/)

 Nosso sistema é escrito em um Programa de Gerenciamento de Banco de Dados e nós fornecemos a você o código fonte completo, sem nenhum custo adicional.
 I«** IX

 TEXTO 5